TXO Partners (NYSE:TXO) Sees Strong Trading Volume

 TXO Partners, L.P.
-(NYSE:TXO – Get Free Report) saw strong trading volume on Monday .
-28,616 shares were traded during mid-day trading, a decline of 29% from the previous session’s volume of 40,108 shares.The stock last traded at $18.11 and had previously closed at $18.19.
+(NYSE:TXO – Get Free Report) shares saw an uptick in trading volume on Monday .
+59,120 shares changed hands during mid-day trading, an increase of 36% from the previous session’s volume of 43,369 shares.The stock last traded at $20.88 and had previously closed at $20.65.

-Several equities analysts have recently issued reports on the company.
-Raymond James lowered their price target on TXO Partners from $30.00 to $26.00 and set a “strong-buy” rating for the company in a research report on Wednesday, January 24th.
-Stifel Nicolaus dropped their target price on shares of TXO Partners from $27.00 to $26.00 and set a “buy” rating on the stock in a research note on Tuesday, January 23rd.
+Several research analysts recently issued reports on TXO shares.
+Raymond James reduced their price target on shares of TXO Partners from $30.00 to $26.00 and set a “strong-buy” rating on the stock in a research report on Wednesday, January 24th.
+Stifel Nicolaus lowered their price target on shares of TXO Partners from $27.00 to $26.00 and set a “buy” rating for the company in a report on Tuesday, January 23rd.

-TXO Partners (NYSE:TXO – Get Free Report) last released its quarterly earnings data on Tuesday, March 5th.
-The company reported $0.98 earnings per share for the quarter, beating the consensus estimate of $0.26 by $0.72.
-TXO Partners had a negative net margin of 27.31% and a positive return on equity of 6.89%.
-The firm had revenue of $91.97 million during the quarter, compared to analysts’ expectations of $70.76 million.
-Sell-side analysts anticipate that TXO Partners, L.P. will post 1.34 EPS for the current fiscal year.
+TXO Partners (NYSE:TXO – Get Free Report) last released its earnings results on Tuesday, March 5th.
+The company reported $0.98 EPS for the quarter, topping analysts’ consensus estimates of $0.26 by $0.72.
+The firm had revenue of $91.97 million during the quarter, compared to analyst estimates of $70.76 million.
+TXO Partners had a negative net margin of 61.27% and a positive return on equity of 7.94%.
+As a group, analysts forecast that TXO Partners, L.P. will post 1.33 earnings per share for the current fiscal year.

 TXO Partners Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 28th.
-Investors of record on Friday, March 15th were given a dividend of $0.58 per share.
-This represents a $2.32 dividend on an annualized basis and a yield of 12.83%.
-The ex-dividend date was Thursday, March 14th.
-This is a boost from TXO Partners’s previous quarterly dividend of $0.52.
-TXO Partners’s dividend payout ratio is -69.88%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, May 29th.
+Shareholders of record on Monday, May 20th will be issued a dividend of $0.65 per share.
+The ex-dividend date of this dividend is Friday, May 17th.
+This represents a $2.60 dividend on an annualized basis and a yield of 12.54%.
+This is a boost from TXO Partners’s previous quarterly dividend of $0.58.
+TXO Partners’s dividend payout ratio (DPR) is -39.66%.

-In other TXO Partners news, major shareholder Global Endowment Management, L sold 51,752 shares of the stock in a transaction that occurred on Tuesday, April 30th.
-The shares were sold at an average price of $18.39, for a total value of $951,719.28.
-Following the transaction, the insider now directly owns 1,120,778 shares in the company, valued at $20,611,107.42.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, major shareholder Global Endowment Management, L sold 24,148 shares of TXO Partners stock in a transaction on Thursday, May 2nd.
+The shares were sold at an average price of $18.25, for a total transaction of $440,701.00.
+Following the transaction, the insider now directly owns 1,112,219 shares of the company’s stock, valued at $20,297,996.75.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders sold a total of 117,878 shares of company stock valued at $2,149,284 in the last ninety days.

-Large investors have recently made changes to their positions in the business.
-Raymond James & Associates grew its position in shares of TXO Partners by 1.3% during the third quarter.
-Raymond James & Associates now owns 259,653 shares of the company’s stock worth $5,274,000 after purchasing an additional 3,331 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. purchased a new stake in TXO Partners during the 3rd quarter valued at approximately $206,000.
-Venturi Wealth Management LLC raised its position in shares of TXO Partners by 64.3% during the third quarter.
-Venturi Wealth Management LLC now owns 2,300 shares of the company’s stock valued at $47,000 after buying an additional 900 shares during the last quarter.
+Large investors have recently bought and sold shares of the business.
+Raymond James Financial Services Advisors Inc. acquired a new position in TXO Partners during the 3rd quarter worth approximately $206,000.
 Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management purchased a new position in shares of TXO Partners in the fourth quarter worth $690,000.
-Finally, King Luther Capital Management Corp boosted its position in shares of TXO Partners by 0.6% during the fourth quarter.
-King Luther Capital Management Corp now owns 2,591,530 shares of the company’s stock worth $47,114,000 after acquiring an additional 15,000 shares during the last quarter.
-27.44% of the stock is currently owned by hedge funds and other institutional investors.
+Empirical Wealth Management bought a new stake in shares of TXO Partners in the fourth quarter worth $690,000.
+Venturi Wealth Management LLC boosted its holdings in TXO Partners by 64.3% during the third quarter.
+Venturi Wealth Management LLC now owns 2,300 shares of the company’s stock worth $47,000 after purchasing an additional 900 shares during the last quarter.
+Raymond James & Associates grew its position in TXO Partners by 1.3% in the third quarter.
+Raymond James & Associates now owns 259,653 shares of the company’s stock valued at $5,274,000 after purchasing an additional 3,331 shares in the last quarter.
+Finally, Pin Oak Investment Advisors Inc. acquired a new stake in TXO Partners in the 4th quarter valued at $4,346,000.
+27.44% of the stock is owned by institutional investors.

 TXO Partners Company Profile